RxLaboratory/Ramses/src-docs/docs/components/server/config.md

 	// This should always be true, except maybe on dev environments.
 	$forceSSL = true;

+	// Compression may cause issues on some servers,
+	// Set this to true to deactivate it.
+	$disableCompression = false;

 	// Session timeout (seconds)
 	// The client will be disconnected after being idle for this time
 	// 30 minutes by default (1800) are more than enough: